GOVERNMENT INVESTIGATIONS OF MEDICAL PROVIDERS

-Although employees should be encouraged to be courteous and polite with agents/surveyors, there are competing interests that must be recognized, including patients’ rights to privacy, rights of employees, statutory protections of peer review materials, and other legal protections (such as the physician-patient privilege, the attorney-client privilege, and constitutional rights).
-And although employees should respect law enforcement agents and investigators and cooperate with their requests, cooperation should not exceed the scope of authorization that the agents/surveyors have.
+While employees should maintain a polite demeanor with agents/surveyors, various competing interests must be considered, such as patients’ privacy rights, employee rights, statutory protections of peer review materials, and other legal safeguards like physician-patient privilege, attorney-client privilege, and constitutional rights.
+While cooperation with law enforcement agents and investigators is encouraged, this cooperation should not extend beyond the authorized scope defined by the agents/surveyors.

-We routinely handle emergency situations occasioned by visits by government investigators, handle response, coordination and representation of providers involved in a governmental investigation.
+Attorneys at MDRXLaw routinely manage emergency situations resulting from visits by government investigators, adeptly handling responses, coordinating efforts, and representing providers involved in governmental investigations.

 WHAT WE OFFER

 - Conducting internal audits and investigations

 - Representing clients in connection with government investigations

 - Liaison and negotiate with agents and investigators